LearnWeb3DAO/Junior-Track/Lottery-Game-Chainlink-VRF.md

   npx hardhat run scripts/deploy.js --network mumbai
 ```

 It should have printed a link to mumbai polygonscan, your contract is now verified.
 Click on polygonscan link and interact with your contract there.
-Lets play the game on polygonscan now.
+Let's play the game on polygonscan now.

 In your terminal they should have printed a link to your contract if not then go to [Mumbai Polygon Scan](https://mumbai.polygonscan.com/) and search for your contract address, it should be verified